allegheny-college-cmpsc-104-Fall-2024/lab03/README.md

 ### _Notes_:
 - Within `writing/VSCode_command.md` and `writing/reflection.md`, you will find several TODOs awaiting your completion.
 As you work, please ensure to remove all TODO markers.
-- For this lab, GatorGrader will verify that all TODOs have been eliminated and that your submission includes a minimum of 300 words.
+- For this lab, GatorGrader will verify that all TODOs have been eliminated and that your submission includes a minimum of 200 words.
+- To complete part 3, first make sure that Python3 is installed by typing `python --version` into the Terminal in VSCode to verify your current version.
+If Python is not installed, refer to the instructions in the "Gator Grade" section of this assignment for guidance on installation.

 ## Resources
 - Official Visual Studio Code Documentation: https://code.visualstudio.com/docs